enricogenauck/dotfiles/README.md

     - [The Unarchiver](https://itunes.apple.com/de/app/the-unarchiver/id425424353?mt=12&uo=4)

 ## iTerm Color Theme
-Open iTerm 2, open Preferences, click on the "Profiles" (formerly Addresses, formerly Bookmarks) icon in the preferences toolbar, then select the "colors" tab.
-Click on the "load presets" and select "import...".
-Select the Solaris Light or Dark theme file.

-You have now loaded the Solarized color presets into iTerm 2, but haven't yet applied them.
-To apply them, simply select an existing profile from the profile list window on the left, or create a new profile.
+Open iTerm 2, open Preferences, click on the "Profiles".
+Select an existing profile from the profile list window on the left, or create a new profile.
 Then select the Solarized Dark or Solarized Light preset from the "Load Presets" drop down.